 How To Create Your Own Budget African Safari

-Over the last 34 years, I have learnt an awful lot about how to plan a budget African safari.
+Over the last 34 years, I have learnt an awful lot about how to plan an affordable African safari.
 Here are six key strategies to keep your costs down.

-1. Go to countries without entry visas for a budget African safari
+1. Go to countries without entry visas for an affordable African safari

 Some countries require you to purchase costly entry visas while others do not.
 Right from the outset, this could be quite expensive and impact your budget African safari.